 Invitation to Theatre - This is the entry class for minors.
 You must begin here.

-3 Theatre Histories (I, II, & III) We'd prefer that these history classes were taken in order, but it is not necessary.
+2 Global Theatre Histories (I & II) We'd prefer that these history classes were taken in order, but it is not necessary.

-If you're a first year, you will take a maximum of two theatre courses during your first year (one course per term): Invitation to Theatre and Acting for Non-Majors.
+If you're a first-year, you will take a maximum of two theatre courses during your first year (one course per term): Invitation to Theatre and an elective.

-If you're a sophomore or junior, you can take Acting for Non-Majors and Invitation to Theatre during the same term.
+If you're a sophomore or junior, you can take an elective and Invitation to Theatre during the same term.

 If you're interested in the Performance major, you will get the chance to audition (or re-audition; students are eligible to audition one more time if they auditioned previously and were not accepted into the program) at our Fall Open House, or in the spring of your first or sophomore year* (after meeting with the theatre administrator).
 Please be aware that through this path, there is an acceptance rate to the major of approximately ten percent.
 (Go here for audition dates).